“This is unreal.”

 Some of the most scenic spots in the North Unit of Theodore Roosevelt National Park are easily accessible, since they’re right off the 14-mile scenic loop.
 The Riverbend Overlook (the image at the top of this post) is the spot that made my husband’s jaw drop.
 It’s also my pick for the best view in North Dakota.

-But the Oxbow Overlook at the end of the route is gorgeous too.
+But the Oxbow Overlook at the end of the route is stunning too.

 The best part is that you can take the route at your own pace, hopping out for photos or a quick jaunt down the trails if the mood strikes.
 But I always recommend going deeper into the park on foot if you’re able.